-Dogs shake their bodies when they are excited, or stressed.
-If your dog is not in a stressed situation, then it is likely that he is just happy.
-Dogs will also shake their bodies after playing, or when getting up from lying down.
+Dogs shake their bodies when they are excited or stressed.
+If your dog is not in a stressed situation, he is likely just happy.
+Dogs will also shake their bodies after playing or when getting up from lying down.

 It is their way of moving from doing one thing and on to another.
-A dog shaking could be a sign that he feels confined, whether from wearing a jacket or a collar that you put on him.
+A dog shaking could signify that he feels confined, whether from wearing a jacket or a collar that you put on him.

 I have seen dogs shiver and tremble nervously when they are picked up because they have been abused.
 They also do not socialize and tries to avoid their new owner.

 Similarly, if you’ve adopted a dog that was attacked by other dogs when meeting a new dog in your home may make your adopted dog feel nervous and stressed, which can cause him to shake.